 This course examines classic literary works of the Victorian era through the lens of the Sherlock Holmes series of detective stories, investigating key themes and concerns of the age such as social class, the status of women and children, the role of science, and ethics as they are represented in literature of the period.
+Prerequisite: Eligible for ENGC 1101 and READ 1106.
+MnTC Goals: 6.

-ENGL 2130 African American Literature
+ENGL 2130 African American Literature 3 cr